Discover our History

 Many more successful years ahead

-Led by four members of its current senior management team.
-The MBO led by Elliot Hibbs, who is the company’s Managing Director, ensures that Coachman remains in the family after taking over from his father Jim Hibbs, who will continue his close links with the company by staying on as a consultant for the next few years.
+With four members of its current senior management team.
+The MBO led by Elliot Hibbs, who is the company’s Managing Director, ensures that Coachman remains in the family after taking over from his father, the late Jim Hibbs.